penumbra-zone/penumbra/docs/protocol/src/transactions/invariants.md

 5.1.
 A swap's transmission key binds to the nullifier key, and all components of a positioned swap, along with this key are hashed to derive the nullifier, in circuit.

-TODO: The binding of the transmission key to the nullifier key is not currently checked in circuit
+TODO: The binding of the transmission key to the nullifier key is not currently checked in circuit.
+Issue: https://github.com/penumbra-zone/penumbra/issues/3978

 5.2.
 In the ActionHandler for check_stateful we check that the nullifier is unspent.

 #### Global Justification

-TK
+1.1 This action mints the swap's output notes, and is reflected in the balance by adding the value from the transaction value balance.
+We do not create value, because of 3.